Jasmeet Bains: Elections

 Bains was first elected to the California State Assembly for the 35th district in November 2022, defeating fellow Democrat Kern County Supervisor Leticia Perez with 60% of the vote.
 The district is majority Latino and located within Kern County.

 She was re-elected in 2024, defeating Republican candidate Robert Rosas with 57% of the vote.

 Tenure

-In August 2023, Bains sponsored a bill recognizing the 1984 Sikh genocide and received numerous threats afterwards.
-She also co-sponsored state senator Aisha Wahab's SB 403 which would ban caste discrimination.
+In August 2023, Bains authored a bill recognizing the 1984 Sikh genocide and received numerous threats afterwards from men, who appeared to be of Indian origin.
+She also coauthored state senator Aisha Wahab's SB 403 which would ban caste discrimination.

 Oil and gas

 Bains has voted against numerous Democratic proposals and with Republicans on bills that would harm the California oil and gas industry.
 In April 2023, Speaker Anthony Rendon removed Bains from the Assembly Business and Professions Committee after she was the lone Democrat to vote against a bill targeting oil companies over gas price gouging.
 She was reinstated a month later and stated that her vote represented Kern County's interests as an oil-producing region.

 In June 2025, Bains demanded Liane Randolph resign as chair of the California Air Resources Board for raising gas prices.